luxas/kubeadm-workshop/README.md

 `KUBE_HYPERKUBE_IMAGE` is an alpha feature of kubeadm and will be an option in the config file in future versions of kubeadm.

+The reason I'm using my own `hyperkube` image for this demo is two-fold:

+1) Since the hyperkube is a manifest list, it will work on multiple platforms smoothly out of the box
+2) It contains vanilla v1.6 Kubernetes + [this patch](https://github.com/kubernetes/kubernetes/pull/42911) that makes it possible to register extended API Servers smoothly.

 #### Deploying the Pod networking layer

 The networking layer in Kubernetes is extensible, and you may pick the networking solution that fits you the best.